zachmccabe/zachmccabe.github.io/_notes/reading-list.md

 - Trust: building the foundation for entrepreneurship in developing countries, Tarun Khanna, 2018.
 Ebook and Print.

-If you want to understand how your cultural assumptions will impact your mission's chance for success in an emerging market, start by reading Khanna.
+Read Khanna if you want to understand how your cultural assumptions will impact your mission's chance for success in a system that's wildly different to what you're used to.

+You don't have to be an entrepreneur to have a mission.
+You don't need to be upper-level management in a large company to take something from this book.
+I don't have a corporate career.
+And I figure that if someone in the C-Suite -- with a team and company resources backing them -- needs a book like this to approach deep, cultural challenges, the rest of us need it even more.
+That's the way I'm reading this book.

-Through a series of vignettes, he shows you how money, time, infrastructure don't work the way you expect.
+Anyway, nothing in this book takes place in an office.
+The territory of this book is football stadiums, micro-loans, heart surgery.
+Through a series of vignettes, Khanna shows you how money, time, infrastructure don't work the way you expect.
 Customers will not follow the patterns you expect, and neither will suppliers or staff.

+The examples will help you reflect on your own potential blind spots, and I think this is a practical way to start mapping your personal unknown unknowns.

+In the introduction Khanna says, "A change of mindset is needed to move away from the idea that entrepreneurs should be laser-focused on the problems they want to solve... to a mindset that emphasizes that they don't have that luxury in the developing world... they must *create the conditions to create.*"  This idea reminds me of Jan Chipchase's concept of Minimum Viable Infrastruture, which he describes in a booklet called Today's Office.
+Let's revisit Chipchase at the end of this list.

 Test your assumptions within the cultural paradigm of the community where you're doing business, Khanna says.
 Your product, your playbook, your perspective will all need to be focused on the local community.
 Only then can you build local trust.
 And only then will your organization have what it needs to succeed.

-(I'm not sure how well terms like "developing economy" or "emerging market" are holding up.
+(Personally, I'm not sure how well some of the book's terms are holding up, e.g.:  "emerging markets," or the "developing" countries from the subtitle.
 I just re-read Khanna's book, though, and it feels as relevant as ever.)

 In this same vein, another resource I like is a free, 2-part podcast by Freakonomics Radio on American culture: